Sack of Somnath: Siege of Somnath

 Known as his fifteenth invasion of India, Mahmud's Somnath expedition targeted the temple located in the southernmost part of Kathiawar.
 The Hindus, who assembled on the rampart of the port, were passing their time in merry making, believing that Somanatha had drawn the Muslims there only to annihilate them for the sins they had committed in demolishing idols elsewhere.
-Hence leader had fled away in cowardice with his family to a neighbouring island.
+Hence, the leader had fled away in cowardice with his family to a neighbouring island.

-Mahmud laid siege on the fort of Somnath.
+Mahmud laid siege on the fort of Somnath on 6 January 1026.
 The garrison, supported by Brahmins and devotees of the idol, defended.
-On Friday, 7 January 1026, the Ghaznavids launched a fierce assault with a barrage of arrows, forcing the defenders to abandon the battlements.
+Rah Navghan I of the Chudasama dynasty sent a small army under Shridhar, the minister, and Mahidhar, the senapati who managed to reach the fort next day.
+On Friday, 7 January, the Ghaznavids launched a fierce assault with a barrage of arrows, forcing the defenders to abandon the battlements.
 By the afternoon, during the Jumu'ah prayer time, the invading army scaled the walls and announced their success with the call to prayer.
 The Hindus retreated to the temple, prayed before the idol, and, with renewed resolve, launched a counterattack, driving the Ghaznavid army from their captured positions by evening.
 On the third day of the battle, the Ghaznavid forces attacked, recaptured the fortifications, and drove the Hindus to the shrine's gates, where a melee ensued.
-Although found themselves surrounded, yet they ultimately triumphed, defeating the Chalukyas and causing 50,000 casualties among the defenders.
+Although the attackers found themselves surrounded, they ultimately triumphed, defeating the Chalukyas and causing 50,000 casualties among the defenders.
 Many tried to flee on boats but were slain or drowned by a guard posted along the sea coast.

 Mahmud of Ghazni, upon entering the temple, plundered the idols and shattered the Shiva Linga into pieces.
-He extensively looted and razed the temple to the ground plundering 20,000,000 dinars.
-Remains of the linga were brought to Ghazni, where they were used to made steps at the gate of the Jami Mosque to be trampled by the Muslims going there for their prayers.
-This successful campaign earned Mahmud the title 'The Idol Breaker'.
+He extensively looted and razed the temple to the ground, plundering 20,000,000 dinars.
+Remains of the linga were brought to Ghazni, where they were used to make steps at the gate of the Jami Mosque to be trampled by the Muslims going there for their prayers.
+The campaign thus got Mahmud the title 'The Idol Breaker.'